xueannafang/hsp_toolkit_solv_pred_v_2.0/log.md

 ## future version:

-        future version: check if the usr want to extract further info like solvent structure or viscosity, the final log and json can include further info fetched from db
+        future version: check if the usr want to extract further info like solvent structure or viscosity, the final log and json can include further info fetched from db consider the similarity of solvents and reactants directly based on SMILES structure (any optimisation required?) consider group contribution

 ## TODO (10/01/2022)